pletfix/docs/en/cache.md

         'timeout' => 0.0,
     ],

-<a name="usage"></a>
-## Cache Usage

 <a name="instance"></a>
-### Create A Cache Instance
+## Create a Cache Instance

 You may also use the `cache()` function to access the default cache store:

     $cache = cache();

-You can set the store name if you use an another store as the default.
-The store name should correspond to one of the stores listed in the `stores` configuration array in your `cache` configuration file:
+You can set the store name if you use another store as the default.
+The store name should be listed in the `stores` configuration array in your `cache` configuration file:

     $cache = cache('my-memcached-store');